-If we are to give you any recommendations while you are in the city, it'd be the normal common sense ones you use in your own country:
+If we are to give you any recommendations while you are in the city, it’d be the normal, common sense ones you use in your own country:

 - don’t wave money around